What’s This All About?

 Does the ‘Save Owls Head’ movement oppose all development?

-Of course not.
-We are strongly in favour of responsible and sustainable development.
-We support investing in jobs and necessary infrastructure along the Eastern Shore.
+Not at all – we are strongly in favour of responsible and sustainable development.
+We support investing in jobs and infrastructure along the Eastern Shore.
 We believe that we can (and should) protect critical ecosystems while adding revenue through eco-tourism.

 Politicians have strategically mischaracterized this issue as “Jobs vs. Environment.”
 This is simply not the case; it is a tactic to divide communities and deflect responsibility.